Clinical trials in TB

 This ongoing interventional randomized controlled trial in high-risk solid-organ transplant (SOT) recipients aims to adapt the duration of antiviral prophylaxis according to the result of Lophius’ T-Track® CMV assay.
 The two main endpoints of the study are clinical outcome and health-economic benefit.

 CMValue study: Clinical validation of Lophius Biosciences’ kit T-Track® CMV in kidney transplant recipients

 “T-Track® CMV is a sensitive immune-monitoring tool in immunosuppressed renal transplant recipients”

-This multicenter observational study aimed to validate the suitability of Lophius Biosciences’ T-Track® CMV to assess the functionality of CMV-specific cell-mediated immunity in immunocompromised patients following kidney transplantation.
+This completed multicenter observational study aimed to validate the suitability of Lophius Biosciences’ T-Track® CMV to assess the functionality of CMV-specific cell-mediated immunity in immunocompromised patients following kidney transplantation.

 - Banas B et al. (2018).
 Clinical validation of a novel enzyme‐linked immunosorbent spot assay‐based in vitro diagnostic assay to monitor cytomegalovirus‐specific cell‐mediated immunity in kidney transplant recipients: a multicenter, longitudinal, prospective, observational study.
 Transpl.
 Int.
 31(4):436-450.

 “T-Track® CMV is a reliable and sensitive assay for the detection of CMV-specific cell-mediated immunity in patients eligible for kidney transplantation”